Baldur’s Gate 3 Barbarian Wild Magic Build And Subclass Guide

 Best Feats for Barbarian Wild Magic Build in Baldur’s Gate 3

 As you reach level 4, you can choose a feat from a list.
 Feats are like talents that can aid your party members in the battle, increase any ability, or add a skill.
-With every four-level gap, you will have to choose a feat.
+With every four-level gain, you get a chance to choose a feat.
 Below are some of the recommendations of Barbarian Wild Magic Build.

-Level 8: Great Weapon Master: You will get a melee bonus action in the same turn if you kill a target and perform a critical hit on it.
-Attacking the heavy melee weapon you are proficient in can deal ten additional damage.
-However, this will cost you a -5 Attack Rolls.
+Great Weapon Master You will get a melee bonus action in the same turn if you kill a target and perform a critical hit on it.
+Attacking with the heavy melee weapon you are proficient in can deal +10 additional damage.
+However, this will cost you a -5 Attack Roll.

-Best Alternative for Barbarian Wild Magic Build in BG3
+Best Features for Barbarian Wild Magic Build in Baldur’s Gate 3

-Level 3: At level 3, Barbarian Wild Magic, a couple of actions (Rage: Wild Magic and Magic Awareness) unlocks.
-Rage: Wild Magic allows you to enter Rage, where you become stronger, and Magic within you starts to release.
+Level 3: At this level for Barbarian Wild Magic, a couple of actions (Rage: Wild Magic and Magic Awareness) unlock.
+Rage: Wild Magic allows you to enter Rage, where you become stronger, and the magic within you starts to be released in the form of effects.
 You get resistance against Piercing, Slashing, and bludgeoning damage.
 Your strength checks and saving throws will have an advantage in the Rage.
 However, you cannot cast a spell in the Rage.
 With Magic Awareness, you can add the Proficiency bonus to saving throws to anyone within range.
 This way, your allies will be saved from spells.

 Level 9: An action (Bolstering Magic: level 3 spell slot) unlocks, which allows you or an ally to regain the level 3 spell slot.